 - Beautiful beaches to the south in Goa, snow-capped mountains in the north, Bengal tigers and Indian elephants in the wild and the buzzing cities across the country all create a techni-coloured world just calling out to be explored.

 - From the northern Himalayas all the way to the Bay of Bengal, this 2,525 kilometre river has stolen the hearts of locals and tourists alike.
 It's believed that dipping yourself into the waters purifies the soul.

 How To Get To India

 India is best reached by air, with the largest airports to be found in Mumbai, Delhi, Chennai and Kolkata.
-These main locations are perfectly placed so you can explore India to its full potential.
+These main locations are placed so you can explore India to its full potential.
 Dabolim Airport can also be reached from these for any travellers taking any of the popular cheap holidays to Goa.
-When travelling from the United Kingdom, India flights take an average of eight to eleven hours.
+When travelling from the United Kingdom, direct India flights take an average of eight to 11 hours.

 Where To Stay In India